soumyadipdas37/finescoop.github.io/source/_posts/new_bbc_boss_considering_reversing_decision_not_to_sing_rule_britannia_at_proms_insiders_say.md

 Classical-music enthusiasts have to watch the show from their sofas this year due to coronavirus restrictions as performers remained spaced out in a socially-distanced arrangement.
 The BBC's incoming director general Tim Davie is understood to be considering reversing the unpopular decision to perform Rule Britannia and Land of Hope and Glory without lyrics
 Ex-marketing executive Davie could immediately change the policy on not singing the lyrics at this year's Proms when he takes up the role this week.
-An insider told the Sun: 'Tim's immediate priority will be to undo the terrible damage done by Tony.
+An insider told the Sun 'Tim's immediate priority will be to undo the terrible damage done by Tony.
 'Tim has a chance to do a big, crowd-pleasing U-turn on a policy that is wildly unpopular.
 'Tim has already insisted on an announcement making clear that Rule Britannia will be sung at next year's Proms.'
 As it stands, the patriotic songs will be played by an orchestra only on September 12, supposedly because the lack of an audience will diminish their impact.